Ayibobo™ III: Little Dollhouse on the Prairie

 Saturday, September 18, 2021

+This work will be the third and most ambitious chapter of the Ayibobo project.
+The two previous chapters were presented by Montreal’s Lux Magna Festival (2019 and 2020).
 Haitian Voodoo spirituality was forged by the descendants of enslaved Africans from a plethora of ethnic origins, who were “Christianized” by colonial force.
 Focusing on a global message that moves towards the decolonization of thought, Ayibobo™ III: Little Dollhouse on the Prairie exposes the fact that diversity in sexuality and gender once held a central place in our ancestral cultures.
 Ayibobo (a word related to Voodoo spirituality which is similar in usage to the Christian “Amen”) presents a group of emerging queer gay trans Afro-descendant artists who work in dance, performance, theatre and music.
+Each performer is invited to select one of a panoply of spirits from Voodoo culture and create a solo performance embodying said spirit.
+Elle Barbara works with each of the performers, on both an intellectual and structural level, inviting them to pair their choreography with improvised moments or movements.
+The performances are interspersed with audio segments, excerpts from popular culture and television that relate to black queer intersectionality.
+These issues lead the artists to react, in a critical context.

-Presented by Danse-Cité in partnership with La Chapelle Scènes Contemporaines.
+Presented by Danse-Cité in partnership with La Chapelle Scènes Contemporaines